wswen/Energitic-project-1/README.md

      + ['2017-06-30_batchdata_updated_struct_errorcorrect.mat']
      + ['2018-04-12_batchdata_updated_struct_errorcorrect.mat']

-- Execute the 'loading_data_MIT.ipynb' notebook, ensuring that the 'path' variable is set to the repository containing the downloaded files.
+- Execute the 'loading_data_MIT.ipynb' notebook, ensuring that the 'path_to_file' variable is set to the repository containing the downloaded files.

 #### \2.
 Prepare the Data
 Execute the 'data_preparing_MIT.ipynb' notebook to create an encoder for your data.
 This step is crucial for data preprocessing and dimensionality reduction.